Wst-04d12/bili_video_dumper/README.md

 C:\test folder\my videos\video 1.mp4
 and press enter.
 The output will generated at the same directory where this program was being executed, and named `out.mp4`.
-No worry if you were putting the wrong things into this program, because it reads the input as `READ ONLY`, and if is has the wrong binary headers, the program will not continue but exit and give you the tip.
+No worry if you were putting the wrong things into this program, because it reads the input as `READ ONLY`, and if it has the wrong binary headers, the program will not continue but exit and give you the tip.